Connect with us

 Almost two years ago, in what was one of the best quarterback showings in recent Super Bowl history, Patrick Mahomes led the Kansas City Chiefs to a second Super Bowl win in just four years.

 A year and a back-to-back Super Bowl wins later, the Chiefs have started the season 9-0 and currently stand as the only undefeated team.
-Their squad including the likes of record-breaking quarterback Patrick Mahomes and, renowned one and off the field, wide receiver Travis Kelce.
+Their squad including the likes of record-breaking quarterback Patrick Mahomes and, renowned one and off the field, tight-end Travis Kelce.
 However, many believe the Chiefs have not fairly earned thistitle.

 Super Bowl 57 (2023)